 Within the gut, we have what is called the enteric nervous system, a series of neurotransmitters that are capable of sending chemical messages to the brain that trigger the release of digestive enzymes, hormones and inflammatory responses.

-During an elimination diet, someone cuts out all culprit foods, usually for about a month or so, and then reintroduces them one by one to see how they feel when they eat the food once again.
+During an elimination diet, someone cuts out all culprit foods, usually for about a month or so, and then reintroduces them one by one to see how she feels when she eats the food once again.
 If the inflammatory responses stop when the food is removed but then return once reintroducing the food, then it’s clear that the food should be eliminated altogether.

-It’s recommended by most healthcare professionals that everyone do a form of an elimination diet at least once in their life, since many people don’t even realize that they have symptoms until they experience what it’s like to live without them.
+It’s recommended by most health care professionals that everyone do a form of an elimination diet at least once in her or his life, since many people don’t even realize that they have symptoms until they experience what it’s like to live without them.